What is Risk?

 Diversification (might) reduce the risk of an investment portfolio

-The problem with this approach is that overall market risk often simultaneously strikes many types of investments in the same direction.
-So, while investment risk (the risk of a single asset) and market risk are different, each investment will have a level of systematic risk in it.
+The problem with this approach is that stressed markets often simultaneously strikes many types of investments in the same direction.
+So, while investment risk (of a single asset) and market risk are different, each investment will have a level of systematic risk in it.

 Key takeaways of market and investment risk mitigation